Krishnamohan-Yerrabilli/enhancements/README.md

 - link to relevant issues in other repos

 Please do not comment on the enhancement issue to:
-- discuss a detail of the design, code, or docs.
+- discuss a detail of the design, code or docs.
 Use a linked-to-issue or PR for that

 ## Enhancements Tracking Spreadsheet